redbooth/teambox/docs/Assets.md

 and they will be available.
 As a convention, the `view_compiler` will mixin the attributes found at `app/javascripts/helpers/jade.js`.

-You can overwrite any _helper_ by passing a local with the same new.
+You can overwrite any _helper_ by passing a local with the same name.

 ## CSS